Search for answers or browse our resource library.

 What Supplies Can We Order from J & B Medical?

-Examples of incontinence supplies covered by Medicaid, and available from J&B, include diapers, liners, wipes, disposable changing pads, gloves, barrier creams, ointments and catheters.
+Examples of incontinence supplies covered by Medicaid, and available from J&B, include diapers, liners, disposable changing pads, gloves, wipes, barrier creams, ointments and catheters.

 Which Brands or Types of Diapers are Available?